Jay Gruden: Personal life

 Gruden's father, Jim, a long-time college and NFL assistant coach, was a former regional scout for the San Francisco 49ers.
-His brother Jon was the head coach of the Las Vegas Raiders and the Tampa Bay Buccaneers, winning a Super Bowl in 2002.
-His other brother, James, is a radiologist at the University of North Carolina School of Medicine.
+His brother, Jon, was the head coach of the Las Vegas Raiders and the Tampa Bay Buccaneers, winning a Super Bowl in 2002.
+Gruden's other brother, James, is a radiologist at the University of North Carolina School of Medicine.